For I can testify about them that they are zealous for God, but their zeal is not based on knowledge~ Romans 10:2 NIV

-It all started last Sunday night when the powers-that-be at Facebook decided that my last (not political at all) blog post was too political and they refused to promote it.
-I was seriously irritated by this turn of events and I am not easily daunted when I’m irritated about something.
-So, I dug through the archives, unearthed an older post, did a little editing, published the older post and got the-powers-that-be to promote that one instead.
+It all started last Sunday night when the overlords at Facebook decided my last not-at-all-political blog post was way too political and refused to promote it.
+This seriously irritated me and I am not easily daunted when I’m seriously irritated about something.
+So, I dug through the archives, unearthed an older post, made some edits, published the older post and got the-powers-that-be to promote that one instead.

-The post was about sex and how Christian attitudes towards sexuality have evolved over the course of the last five decades.
-I stated in the post that I am convinced that the majority of Christians today believe what most non-Christians in the 1970’s and 1980’s believed about sex: that the rightness and wrongness of sex is determined not by a spiritual or legal commitment (marriage) but rather by the feeling of “being in love”.
-This theory is backed-up by the statistic that sixty-four percent of adult Christians surveyed no longer believe it is wrong to have sex outside of marriage.
+The older post was about sex and how Christian attitudes towards sexuality have evolved over the course of the last five decades.
+I stated in the post that I am convinced that the majority of Christians today believe what most non-Christians in the 1970’s and 1980’s believed about sex: that the rightness and wrongness of sex is determined not by a spiritual or legal commitment (marriage) but rather by a feeling of “being in love”.
+My theory is backed-up by the fact that sixty-four percent of adult Christians surveyed no longer believe it is wrong to have sex outside of marriage.

 “Has anybody bothered to ask the 64% of Christians aged 18-59 surveyed if they are aware of the Scriptures that explicitly condemn fornication (sex outside of marriage)?
 And, then, if they ARE aware of them, why they feel they have the right to IGNORE those Scriptures?”

-It’s convenient to blame outside factors like value-free sex education and secular entertainment for problems we are having inside the church.
-However, outside factors cannot force anyone to do anything they don’t really want to do.
-I believe there are at least four reasons why Christians are not doing what the Bible tells them to do.
+It’s convenient to blame outside factors like secular sex education and sketchy entertainment for problems inside the church.
+However, we have free will and outside factors cannot force anyone to do anything they don’t really want to do.
+I am convinced there are at least four totally fixable reasons many Christians struggle to effectively live out Christian ethics and values.
+Including:

 We do not use our time well-

 There are 168 hours in every week and 672 hours in the average (four week) month.
-The majority of church services these days are exactly one hour long.
+The majority of church services are precisely one hour long.
 The average self-identified “committed Christian” attends church 1.2 times a month.
-Sunday school is no longer a thing in most churches and most small groups are more about relationships and support than Bible study.
+Sunday school is no longer a thing in most churches and most small groups are more about friendship than Bible study.
 Moreover, according to a study done by Lifeway only twenty percent of “committed Christians” read or listen to the Bible daily.
-Conversely, the average adult spends twenty hours a week messing around on the internet, five hours a day watching television and ninety minutes a day staring mindlessly at their phone.
+Conversely, the average adult spends twenty hours a week surfing the internet, five hours a day watching television and ninety minutes a day staring mindlessly at their phone.
 It should not shock anyone that we have forgotten how to think biblically, Christian teaching is not a primary influence in our lives anymore (Hebrews 10:24-25, 1st Corinthians 15:33).

 Fearing God is not a thing anymore-

 The whole notion of fearing God is thought to be rather strange and antiquated these days.
 We have been taught ad nauseum that the entirety of all Christian teaching can and should be summed up with “love God” and “love people” However, we have forgotten that we are commanded more times in Scripture to fear God than we are told to love Him.
 Loving God is noble, good and absolutely essential but we need to remember that fearing God is equally as noble, good and no less essential.
 Fearing God is also the first step to acquiring wisdom and the key to living a life that pleases God (Proverbs 1:7, Proverbs 9:10, Proverbs 2:5, Proverbs 14:27).
-Fearing God simply means that we really believe (and act on that belief by being obedient) that God will do what He says He will do.
-This includes things like judging people.
+Fearing God simply means that we really believe that God is who He says He is and will do what He says He will do.

-There’s a lot of biblical ignorance out there-
+There’s a lot of biblical ignorance in the Church-

 Too many of us get spiritually stuck after salvation-

-All we have to do is make better choices.
+All we have to do is submit to God.